 What Happened to Exit 14?

 Many thanks to the friends and readers who support my writing.
-Moving forward, I will be working on future projects.
+Moving forward, I will be soon publishing my second novel and working on future projects.